First person convicted of cyber-flashing in England and Wales jailed

 Nicholas Hawkes was convicted under the Online Safety Act after cyber-flashing became an offence on January 31 this year.

-The 39-year-old, from Basildon, Essex, was already a convicted sex offender when he sent unsolicited images of his erect penis to a 15-year-old girl and a woman on February 9, the CPS said.
+The 39-year-old, from Basildon, Essex, was already a convicted sex offender when he sent unsolicited images of his erect penis to a 15-year-old girl and a woman in her sixties on February 9 this year.

+Southend Crown Court heard on Tuesday that that evening Hawkes asked to use his father’s phone to call probation.

+He went into another room where he sent the indecent photo via WhatsApp to a woman in her sixties, using his father’s phone.

+Minutes later, on the same device, he sent an explicit image to the child over iMessage, who was said to have been left “overwhelmed and crying”.

-The woman took screenshots of the photograph on WhatsApp and reported him to Essex Police the same day.
+Both victims took screenshots of the messages and the woman reported him to Essex Police the same day.

+Prosecuting, David Barr said the offences “fall as part of an established pattern of behaviour of the defendant”.

+The court heard Hawkes’ offending has been exclusively sexual in nature and started after he was kidnapped, stabbed and held at a £5,000 ransom demanded from his father when he was 31 years old.

 He was jailed at Southend Crown Court on Tuesday.